 - Both head and tail can be adjusted.

-- More exposure of animal areas in comparison to any other kind of restrainer.
+- More exposure to animal areas in comparison to any other kind of restrainer.

 - Screw and rod system provided for adjusting and nose piece is more in comparison to single knob system as in case of broom type restrainer.